IntelliJ IDEA

 record Person(String name, double weight) {}

 Until now, you could decompose it to the exact data types.
-However, with this feature you could use other compatible data types, such as, int, long etc. Here is an example:
+However, primitive types in pattern matches enable you to use other compatible data types, such as, int, long etc. Here is an example:

 You could use it with the instanceof operator too, as follows: